svnoak/badge-it-up/README.md

 #### **Questions**

-1. Click on `START COLLECTION`
+1. Click on *START COLLECTION*
-2. In `Collection ID` write "questions"
+2. In *Collection ID* write `questions`
-3. Simply click int the field `Document ID` to generate a random DocumentID
+3. Simply click int the field *Document ID* to generate a random DocumentID

 There are five different fields supported in the survey tool: "textfield", "numberfield", "multifield", "time" or "dropdown"